 Prior to joining MAPSA in 2007, Angi gained valuable expertise in building sustainability models and maximizing return on investment while working for other non-profit organizations.
 Angi also has the keen ability to maximize opportunities when faced with limited resources.
 Angi holds a Master's of Business Administration from Northwood University.

 Keri began working with MAPSA as an intern in the summer of 2008.
-Upon graduating from Michigan State University with a Bachelor of Arts in Advertising, she rejoined the MAPSA staff and is currently working as Marketing Communications Specialist, and is excited to be a part of the charter school movement!
-Keri enjoys spending time with friends and family and loves camping, attending concerts, and watching movies.
+Upon graduating from Michigan State University with a Bachelor of Arts in Advertising, she rejoined the MAPSA staff and is currently working as the Graphic Design Specialist, and is excited to be a part of the charter school movement!
+Keri loves the outdoors, attending concerts, and spending time with friends and family.

 Tina joined MAPSA in 2012 as the Accounting Specialist.
 She holds her Bachelors Degree in Business Administration with an emphasis in Finance and is currently pursuing her Masters in Public Accounting.
 She worked the past six years at the Michigan Nonprofit Association, leaving in early 2012 as the Director of Finance.
 When not working, Tina enjoys spending time with her family and friends, bowling and spending time outside.